Patterns A1 - A249

 A163 is described in the pattern book as being coloured by Gresley and in the Marlow shape.
 The saucer shown above in the square Chelsea shape is unsigned.
 A172 - Elgin shape teacup.
 The pattern is characterised by coloured grounds inside the cup.
 A173 comprise seascapes in the Silver shape by Dean with Montreal Green and Ivory grounds.
 It is not uncommon to find that Patterns A173 and A235 are mismarked - the shapes being confused.
 It is understandable, especially where the gilders and enamellers were paid on a piecework basis.

 A173 Celadon version.
 A189 is a bread and butter plate in the Plain shape.
 Ivory ground.
 A192- Square Chelsea shape.
 A version of pattern A84 and A85 but in Antwerp blue.
-The green version of A197 is in the Chelsea shape, the cobalt version (tea cup and saucer) is in the Ely shape.
+The green version of A197 is in the Ferrers shape, the cobalt version (tea cup and saucer) is in the Ely shape.

 A197 - a maroon version in the Chelsea Shape.
 A200 is here shown in the pink and celadon ground all over versions.
 The jug is the tea cream size.
 Chelsea shape.